 A month or so ago at the grocery store I picked up an organic grass fed chuck roast at 50% off.
 Score!
 I threw it in the freezer, and there it sat until recently.
 Chuck roast isn’t something I buy very often, so I wasn’t exactly sure what to make with it.
 Since I knew the crockpot would make the meat nice and tender, I decided to go with french dip sandwiches.
 I prepped everything in the crockpot the night before, turned it on in the morning, and when I returned from work that night, dinner was done.
 You just can’t get much better than that.

 The beef fell apart into pieces, and was very tender and flavorful.
 The onions caramelized in the crockpot, and made a great addition to the sandwiches.
 I made a loaf of french bread to hold my meat, but any sort of sturdy roll would work.
 You want the bread to be somewhat dense so it doesn’t fall apart when you dip it in the au jus.
 And trust me, you want to dip your bread in the au jus.

 1 Tbsp Worcestershire sauce

 6-8 slices of provolone or swiss cheese

 Slice the onion into ~1/4-inch rounds, and place in the bottom of the crockpot.
-Add the beef broth, soy sauce, Worcestershire sauce, mustard, and garlic.
+Add the beef broth, soy sauce, water, Worcestershire sauce, mustard, and garlic.
 Salt and pepper both sides of the roast and place on top of the onions.
 Cook on low 6-7 hours until the beef is fall-apart tender.